 Frank Knowles/Little River Reserve was formerly home to a suspended bridge over a red maple swamp, which was recently replaced with a boardwalk that immerses you in this rare habitat.
 This 244-foot boardwalk offers a great location to watch for birds and wildlife.
 For hikers of all ages, it’s a fabulous destination that we highly recommend you discover!

 But that’s not all to see at Frank Knowles/Little River Reserve.
 Search for historic homesteads hidden in the woods – a sign of life from long ago.
-And the scenic salt marsh along the edge of the property forms the headwaters of Little River, which flows to Buzzards Bay.
+Additionally, the scenic salt marsh along the edge of the property forms the headwaters of Little River, which flows to Buzzards Bay.

 Frank Knowles/Little River Reserve boasts nearly nine miles of trails through the forest, over wetland boardwalks, and along a salt marsh.
 The entire network of trails is ripe for a full morning or afternoon of exploration with friends, family, and faithful four-legged companions.
 (Download trail map)

 To reach the suspended boardwalk, follow the main trail (the Red Trail) from the parking area for just over a mile.
 You’ll hike along a winding, rocky path past a historic farmstead and the foundation of an old barn.
-Turn right after the foundation, and you’ll soon see the boardwalk gently rising into the air, ready to take you into the trees.
+Turn right after the foundation, and you’ll soon see the boardwalk ready to take you through the salt mars.